makersacademy/bowling-challenge/README.md

 ====

 - Jasmine helper methods in a separate file (I had to duplicate `enterScores` in both spec files...)
-- Travis tests triggering when I create a PR on github
+- Travis tests triggering when I create a PR on github (maybe not turned on for the repo?)
 - Make ESLint aware of files that only become available in the browser (re. `interface.js`'s use of `Bowling`) - I had to mute it on lines 3 and 14 instead.
-- Deal with dependencies arising from `node` more elegantly - currently using `browserify` but having to manage a `bundle.js` file is a pain.
+- Deal with dependencies arising from `node` more elegantly - currently a choice between using `browserify` and `require` statements or requiring files directly in the html.
+Having to manage a `bundle.js` file is a pain.
+- Couldn't work out how to get `jasmine-cli` to work without `require` statements, although all tests work fine in the SpecRunner, because they share context.
 - Event looping is currently bundled up in other methods (e.g. `enterScore()` can trigger `endFrame()`).
 I was unable to work out how to orchestrate things and have jasmine input when required.
-- I populated a results table by looping through it which necessitated having the same IDs, albeit under different sub-headings.
-My linter complained heavily about duplicate IDs, but how else could this be solved?
+    - Following discussion with Sam Jones (coach), he felt that because the functionality was delegated, it wasn't a problem.

 Project structure
 ============

 - `spec/features/BowlingFeatureSpec.js` and `spec/units/BowlingSpec.js` contain the two jasmine test files.
+- `cypress/integration/interface.spec.js` contains the Cypress end to end test file.
 - `src/Bowling.js` coordinates events and creates new frames when needed.
 - `src/Frame.js` contains all the information about an individual frame and makes decisions about the status of frames.
 - `src/interface.js` connects the game to the UI and populates the dynamic sections of the page.